Monthly Archives: January 2009

 “I understand from an internet advertisement that you intend to deliver the SAFE Beacon award lecture, entitled “Combating the Illicit Antiquities Trade: the 197O Rule as a Turning Point (or How the Metropolitan Museum lags behind the Getty)” and that you “ask how long the Trustees of the Metropolitan Museum can maintain the policies that led them to acquire the notorious ‘Euphronios Vase’?”.

-In response to your question, please be advised that in June 2008 the Executive ...(MORE ...)
+In response to your question, please be advised that in June 2008 the Executive Committee of the ...(MORE ...)

 "AAMD members should be more transparent about acquisitions"